-- 2.48.
-In the case of distance learning course the Course Validation Standing Panel must assure itself that the provision of the study materials for the first calendar year of course operation is at an appropriate standard.
-It is considered important that the course team understands the student facing materials required to ensure the effective student learning experience prior to implementation of a distance learning course.
-The full content and material for at least two module, must therefore be scrutinised by the Standing Panel and its external advisers. - 2.49.
-At least one external adviser with experience of distance learning delivery is normally expected, alongside a subject specialist.
+- 2.48 In the case of distance learning course the Course Validation Standing Panel must assure itself that the provision of the study materials for the first calendar year of course operation is at an appropriate standard.
+Material for at least one module, plus representative sections of other modules must be scrutinised by the Standing Panel and its external advisers. - 2.49 At least one external adviser with experience of distance learning delivery is normally expected, alongside a subject specialist.
 Both externals must provide scrutiny of, and comment on, the content of the materials and their delivery.
-Internal advisers from other parts of the University for example Virtual Learning specialists and course leaders with experience of distance learning may be asked to attend the CVSP meeting. - 2.50.
-The material to be reviewed and commented on by the external adviser: outline for one or more modules - sample material for two or more modules - 2.51.
-The aim of the scrutiny of the materials in addition to the standard course documentation is to ensure that they are technically accurate, user friendly, and that course teams have an opportunity for feedback prior to delivery of the modules.
-In giving feedback, the adviser should look for: - recognition of knowledge and skills of the user - suitability of style - · relevance of items covered - coverage at the appropriate level of all relevant items - clear presentation of text features (activities, assignments, feedback, projects)

-- variety of activities, assignments and projects to support students' active learning - currency of content. - 2.52.
-CVSP will assure itself that the intended on-line learning activities, when combined with the face-to-face contact opportunities (where applicable), will enable the overall delivery of the course learning outcomes.
+Internal advisers from other parts of the University for example Virtual Learning specialists and course leaders with experience of distance learning may be asked to attend the CVSP meeting. - 2.50 The material to be reviewed and commented on by the external adviser: outline for one or more modules - sample material for one or more modules - 2.51 The aim of the scrutiny of the materials in addition to the standard course documentation is to ensure that they are technically accurate, user friendly, and that course teams have an opportunity for feedback prior to delivery of the modules.
+In giving feedback, the adviser should look for: - recognition of knowledge and skills of the user - suitability of style - relevance of items covered - coverage at the appropriate level of all relevant items - clear presentation of text features (activities, assignments, feedback, projects) - variety of activities, assignments and projects to support students' active learning - currency of content. - 2.52 CVSP will assure itself that the intended on-line learning activities, when combined with the face-to-face contact opportunities (where applicable), will enable the overall delivery of the course learning outcomes.
 In addition, CVSP will need to be satisfied that the way in which the course team intend to manage the on-line learning activities match the need to deliver the learning outcomes with the resources available.